veeru153/tabletop/README.md

 ### Key Features

-- Add widgets for the content you wih to see.
+- Add widgets for the content you wish to see.
 - Move around widgets and place them the way you like.
-- Modify the background (solid color or use a local image).
+- Modify the background (solid color, images, or online videos).

 ## Future Plans